What Is Respite Care and Who Is It For?

 • Specific health circumstances

-Primary caregivers for someone with a chronic illness, disability, or other care needs are often eligible.
+Remember, primary caregivers need to be taking care of someone with a chronic illness, disability, or other care needs.

-Eligibility may be tied to the specific health conditions of the care recipient.
-Respite care may be available for those caring for individuals with dementia.
+Respite care may be available for those caring for people with dementia.
 This also includes terminal illnesses or other chronic conditions.

 Understanding Respite Care